 In the Memory Pressure section you will see a graph that gives an overview of how much pressure your system is under.
 Ideally the graph will be green, but if you are short of memory it will be yellow, or worse, red.
 It is possible that the graph will be red even if it looks like you have lots of memory available, so it can be a good indication of problems.

-Here’s how to use Activity Monitor to stop memory hogging processes:
+How to use Activity Monitor to free up RAM

 - Open Activity Monitor.